Google's New Logo in 305 Bytes

 Maybe SVG format?

-Like many others, I also speculated that the "305 bytes" might refer to a logo in SVG graphics format.
+Like many others, I wondered whether the “305 bytes” might refer to a logo in SVG graphics format.
 Images in this format are described mathematically, allowing them to be scaled to any size.
 Perfect for a Google logo to be shown on anything from a tiny mobile screen to a massive billboard.
 And – seemingly – easy to describe such a simple logo with a few compact lines of SVG code.
 Or is it?

 Although Google's new logo may appear simple, when you take a closer look, you'll see that it consists of more than just simple lines and circles.

 Most letters are slightly thicker at the sides.
-The straight sections of the 'G' and 'e' are each pulled inwards slightly.
-The oval part of the 'g' tapers thinner on the right side.
-The straight stroke of the 'e' is thinner than its outer curve.
+The rightmost curves of the “G” and “e” are each pulled inwards slightly.
+The oval part of the “g” tapers thinner on the right side.
+The straight stroke of the “e” is thinner than its outer curve.

 These typographic subtleties are what differentiate a professional logo from an amateur effort.
 They make it “look right”.

 Alas, they also prevent the logo from being squeezed into 305 bytes of SVG code.
 In fact, Google's official SVG logo on Wikimedia weighs in at a hefty 1,906 bytes.
 The examples of a few hundred bytes that I've seen on other people's websites – and which are based on perfect circles – have been very crude!